 The colder months and shorter days of sunshine means that I am – along with three high-energy and extremely active kids – inside more hours than anyone is happy with.

-Yes, we still get out of the house for school, trips and playdates, but sometimes Mother Nature has other plans altogether.
+Yes, we still get out of the house for school, trips and activities, but sometimes Mother Nature has other plans.

-After six years of staying indoors during bad weather, snow storms and blizzards, rainy weather, sick and pajama days… these are my 20 Best Activities to Entertain Active Kids.
+After nine years of staying indoors during bad weather, snow storms and blizzards, rainy weather, sick and pajama days… these are my 20 Best Activities to Entertain Active Kids.

 They work like magic on the days when we can’t venture outside and need to burn some pent-up energy.